Xsysstar/Nerds.Library/README.md

 - Implement pagination in the API.
 - Implement Equals, GetHashCode, ToString (e.g., using [Fody](https://github.com/Fody/Fody))
 - (If still there) Do not reuse domain classes in API layer.
+- Performance.
+This is a prototype; it naive approach to querying and finding data is not scalable.